 Bryn Mawr is another women’s liberal arts college that belongs to the Seven Sister college consortium.
 This school has a reputation for being highly liberal, and it’s known for focusing on public engagement and academic excellence.
 Bryn Mawr students can take classes at Haverford, Swarthmore, and the University of Pennsylvania.

-Each freshmen student at Bryn Mawr college attends the Emily Balch seminars, which prepare students to take a probing, thoughtful approach to both academics and the world beyond.
-Students can choose from a wide range of liberal arts majors, including economics, comparative literature, film studies, women’s studies, and romance languages.
+Each freshman student at Bryn Mawr college attends the Emily Balch seminars, which prepare students to take a probing, thoughtful approach to both academics and the world beyond.
+Students can choose from a wide range of liberal arts majors, including:

-Students are encouraged to choose a niche area of study, but explore different fields and interests for a well-rounded education.
-Popular alumni include Katharine Hepburn, Emily Green Balch, Edith Hamilton, Maggie Siff, and Marianne Moore.
+Bryn Mawr students are encouraged to choose a niche area of study, but explore different fields and interests for a well-rounded education.
+Popular alumni include:

-Mills is in Oakland, California.
+Mills is a top liberal college in Oakland, California.
 This liberal arts school is for women and gender non-binary students, but accepts graduate students of all gender identities.
 Mills is less selective than other schools on this list, making it a great option for students applying to multiple schools.

 Mills students often attend to study social sciences, marketing, business, management, English, and interdisciplinary studies.
 Mills College is also often ranked highly for its value, as it offers a high-quality education at a relatively low price, especially in comparison to other liberal arts schools.

 Students at Mills can choose to create their own individualized major.
 This path enables undergraduates to explore a range of interests and passions outside the traditional realm of majors.
-American politician Barbara Lee, radio personality and broadcaster Renel Brooks-Moon, and Joanna Newsom are all notable alumni.
+American politician Barbara Lee, radio personality and broadcaster Renel Brooks-Moon, and singer and actress Joanna Newsom are all notable Mills College alumni.

 Portland State University

 Portland State University is located in the heart of Portland, Oregon, yet students still have access to traditional campus elements like rolling green lawns and elegant libraries.
-Carolyn Davidson, Holly Madison, Clint Didier, and Mike Richardson all graduated from PSU.
+Famous PSU alumni include:

 Sarah Lawrence College

 Sarah Lawrence College is among the best liberal colleges located outside of New York City in Bronxville, New York.
-It’s known for being one of the best colleges to attend for creative writing, but it also offers a range of study areas in the social and life sciences.
+Sarah Lawrence is also known for being one of the best colleges to attend for creative writing, but it also offers a range of study areas in the social and life sciences.

 Sarah Lawrence was at one time a women’s school and continues to maintain more female students than men, but it’s open to all genders.
-Barbara Walters, Alice Walker, Ann Patchett, Yoko Ono, Carly Simon, Jordan Peele, and Louise Gluck all attended Sarah Lawrence.
+Some famous Sarah Lawrence College alumni include:

 San Francisco State University

 Similar to Portland State University, San Francisco State University is a public university that’s known for having strong political leanings toward the left.
-This liberal arts school is located in San Francisco, California and is known for having a diverse student population.
+SF State is one of the best liberal colleges in California and is home to the nation’s first College of Ethnic Studies.

 The student body is around 25,917, making it considerably larger than most liberal arts schools.
 To date, more than 280,000 graduates across the globe are making a difference in science, public service, business, and more.
 Notable alumni include:

-Choosing From the Most Liberal Colleges in America
+Choosing From the Most Liberal Colleges in the US

-From coast to coast, there are myriad liberal arts schools students can choose from.
+From coast to coast, there are various top liberal arts schools students can choose from.
 However, each school has its own unique offerings, and it’s important to think about elements like campus life, extracurricular opportunities, and location.